If youre a golf course owner or operator, you cant afford to ignore aerification. Its essential to maintain healthy turf.

 In the process, gas exchange is improved and drainage channels are created for improved water movement.
 The cores of soil brought to the surface can also be pulverized and incorporated back into the thatch layer as topdressing.
 In addition, core removal followed by sand topdressing allows for the permanent modification of the root zone soil profile over time.

 Core aerification does impose a temporary but significant wounding stress on turf by opening the canopy and removing a portion of the root mass.
 Open holes in the root zone also speed soil drying, especially if done during hot and windy weather.
-As a result, it’s critical to core aerify at a time during the growing season when the turf is growing vigorously to offset the injury and speed healing.
+As a result, its critical to core aerify at a time during the growing season when the turf is growing vigorously to offset the injury and speed healing.
 Cool-season turf species are best core aerified in the spring and fall during active growth.
 Warm-season turf species, however, are best core aerified between late spring and early fall when the turf is actively growing.
 In both cases, fall aerification should occur early enough to provide sufficient recovery time before active growth subsides.

 Solid Tine Aerification